StepManiaX: Gameplay

-Modes
+Difficulties and Modes

-There are seven modes to play:
+There are eleven different difficulty tiers within gameplay:

+Difficulty names help pool difficulty numbers within easier named ranges.
+While it's intended to give new players a quick way to recognize where they land skill-wise, the numbered difficulty allows players to more granularity advance.
+Difficulty numbers are not locked to existing within a certain named pool.

+The first four of these (Beginner, Easy, Hard, and Wild) are intended to be played by a single player on a single stage.
 For single-stage format, beginner mode exists to get newcomers to play and cater to freestylers, while using just three panels: left, center, and right.
 Easy adds the up and down panels, making all five panels available to play.
 Hard makes the different colored rhythm panels more common and may add a few advanced features like pits.
 Wild further increasing the difficulty while making additional features more common.

-Unlike single-pad, double-stage formats have no difficulty restrictions.
-Dual Mode is a new mode introduced to dance games that uses six panels, with both ups and downs not present.
+The next two difficulties, Dual and Full, are intended to be played by a single player utilizing both stages.
+Dual Mode is a new mode introduced to dance games that uses six horizontal panels, with both ups and downs not present.
 Full Mode uses all ten panels.
-Team Mode is like Full, but requires two players to play based on the color of the panels, with both players sharing the same lifebar and same score.

-During development, "Beginner" mode was titled "Basic".
-This was later updated to ease new players into the game.
-The original difficulty scale was also adjusted from a 1-10 scale to allow for more range in Beginner and Easy charts.
+The last difficulty, Team, is intended to be played by two players simultaneously using both stages.
+In this mode, both players share the same lifebar and same score and are instructed to follow their unique color of notes to work cooperatively to clear the song.

-Announced at IAAPA 2022, + (plus) charts such as Hard+ will be added to songs.
-Although rare and on certain songs, this is intended to fill the void on difficulty gaps.
+Announced at IAAPA 2022, + (plus) charts, such as Hard+, will be added to songs.This is intended to fill the void on difficulty gaps.
+Newer content, by default, includes these difficulties.
+Existing content is slowly updated over time to add in the additional slots via online updates.

+On May 22, 2023, the StepManiaX mobile app began allowing users to create their own Edit charts for songs and share them with other users.
+These edits are able to use any of the existing formats (single, doubles, or team).